maya-hope/FINAL-Dockerized-Password-Server-Using-NextCloud-Passman-Nginx-and-MariaDB/README.md

 ###### This project was completed in collaboration with Cecilia Combemale as part of my 8 week Software DevOps internship at Virtuagym, a Dutch fintess SaaS company.
 This repository serves as a de-identified record of my work.

-## Project Requirements
-The goal of this project was to create and deploy a password server on a custom domain.
-The basic requirements of the project were as follows:

-- The password management application hosted on the server must be open source
-- The application must be Dockerized
-- The server must be an AWS EC2 instance hosted on AWS ECS
-- All source code related to the project must be reviasable and stored in the company repository
-- The password server and application must be highly secure

 ## Repository Contents
 This repository consists of the following files: